edgedb/edgedb/docs/edgeql/parameters.rst

 Prior to EdgeDB 3.0, parameters can be only :ref:`scalars
 <ref_datamodel_scalar_types>` or arrays of scalars.
 In EdgeDB 3.0, parameters
 can also be tuples.
-This may seem limiting at first, but in actuality this doesn't impose any practical limitation on what can be parameterized.
-To pass complex structures as parameters, use EdgeDB's built-in :ref:`JSON
+If you need to pass complex structures as parameters, use EdgeDB's built-in :ref:`JSON <ref_std_json>` functionality.
-<ref_std_json>` functionality.

 .. code-block:: edgeql-repl